rubocop/ruby-style-guide/README-enUS.md

   ```

 * <a name="method-parens"></a>
-    Use `def` with parentheses when there are arguments.
+    Use `def` with parentheses when there are parameters.
 Omit the
-    parentheses when the method doesn't accept any arguments.
+    parentheses when the method doesn't accept any parameters.
 <sup>[[link](#method-parens)]</sup>

    ```Ruby